The bloodhounds of Berlin

-In September 1918 Germany’s Supreme Command realised that the nation was unable to continue prosecuting the war; it no longer had the manpower or materiel to stem the Allied advance on the Western Front.
-Germany decided to sue for peace and a constitutional monarchy was quickly established in the hope of it being viewed more favourably by the victorious Allies.
-General Ludendorff was replaced with General Wilhelm Groener, while Prince Max von Baden became the Imperial Chancellor.
-But as Supreme Command worried itself over armistice terms, the German people seethed with indignation, angered by defeat and embittered by grief.
+In September 1918 Germany’s high command realised the nation was unable to continue prosecuting the war; it no longer had the manpower or materiel to stem the Allied advance on the Western Front.
+Germany decided to sue for peace and the underpinnings of a constitutional monarchy were quickly established in the hope of gaining favour with the victorious Allies.
+General Erich Ludendorff was replaced with General Wilhelm Groener, while Prince Max von Baden became the Imperial Chancellor.
+But as high command worried itself over armistice terms, the German people seethed with indignation, angered by defeat and embittered by grief.
 The hostility was further heightened by stringent rationing that was leading to malnutrition among the young and vulnerable.

 The German socialists saw an opportunity to advance their cause and obtain a level of power thought impossible under the old regime.
-The SPD, the majority socialists, were the largest party with the greatest support in Germany and they initially attempted to work with Prince Max von Baden’s government in the hope of bringing about calm and methodical social change.
+The SPD, the main socialist party in Germany, had the groundswell of support among most Germans; they initially attempted to work with Prince Max von Baden’s government in the hope of bringing about calm and methodical social change.
 They were fronted by Fredrich Ebert, a podgy man with a gruff expression.
 However, his appearance belied superb organisational abilities and a willingness to take decisive action.
 Gustav Noske would become his right-hand man.
-Tall and thickly built, he was a good orator and often persuaded his opponents to bend to his will through words alone.
+Tall and thickly built, Noske was a good orator and often persuaded his opponents to bend to his will through words alone.
 However, he was also ruthless enough to sanction violence to obtain his goals.

-Concurrently, von Baden’s attempts to secure the Kaiser’s abdication were painstakingly slow and, by the time the Emperor’s abdication was finally confirmed, it seemed almost too late – strikes and protests had erupted across the nation and it seemed Germany was sliding into anarchy.
+Concurrently, von Baden’s attempts to secure the Kaiser’s abdication were painstakingly slow and, by the time the Emperor’s abdication was finally confirmed, almost too late as strikes and protests had erupted across the nation and it seemed Germany was sliding into the abyss.
 Fearful of losing popular support, the SPD withdrew from von Baden’s government, leaving him no choice but to hand them political authority and the Chancellorship on 9 November.
 That evening, one of Ebert’s colleagues, Philip Scheidemann, announced the foundation of the German Republic to ecstatic protesters gathered below a set of French windows at the Reichstag.
-Ebert was livid on hearing the news; how could he be an Imperial Chancellor of a Republic?
+Ebert was livid at this; how could he be an imperial chancellor of a republic?
 Fortunately, constitutional complexities were far from the minds of most Germans.
-The new Chancellor’s immediate tasks were to preside over the armistice, maintain order and then secure a democratic mandate through elections.
+The new chancellor’s immediate tasks were to preside over the armistice, maintain order and then secure a democratic mandate through elections.

-Ebert faced many opponents, most notably those from the left, including many in the Independent Socialist Party, the USPD.
-This group had split from the SPD after the latter had refused to withdraw its support for the war sometime earlier.
-But now that the war was lost most in the USPD felt able to work with Ebert’s administration, albeit in a somewhat limited capacity.
+Ebert faced many opponents, most notably those from the far left, including many in the Independent Socialist Party, the USPD.
+This group had split from the SPD after the latter continued to voice support for the war.
+With the conflict almost lost, most in the USPD felt able to work with Ebert’s administration, albeit in a somewhat limited capacity.
 However, others wanted the old order entirely swept away and were more inclined towards radicalism.
 For example, the USPD’s Emil Eichhorn arbitrarily took over as Berlin’s head of the police without sanction.
 He did this by shoving his way through a large demonstration at the police headquarters on Alexanderplatz and, upon entering the building, brazenly announcing: ‘I am the new police president.’
 With a crowd outside baying for their blood, the officers inside were keen to get out alive and the new ‘police president’ offered them the chance.
 Eichhorn was duly appointed and the protestors dispersed on hearing the news.

-Further to the left of the USPD, although often associated with the party, were members of the Spartakusbund, the Sparticist League.
-Their core support was small and based in the working-class districts.
+Further to the left of the USPD, although sometimes associated with the party, were members of the Spartakusbund, the Sparticist League.
+Their core support was initially small and based in the working-class districts.
 Their unusual name was an invention of their leader, the fiery Karl Liebknecht, who had issued flyers during the war that derided the Kaiser.
-He signed them with the nom de plume ‘Spartacus’ in order to avoid arrest.
+He signed them with the nom de plume ‘Spartacus’.
 Liebknecht was a brilliant orator, although he was also impulsive and somewhat disorganised.
-Supporting him was Rosa Luxemburg, a Polish-born Jew who was also a good speaker and a widely-lauded intellectual.
+Supporting him was Polish-born Rosa Luxemburg, who was also a confident speaker and a widely-lauded intellectual.
 Both had been incarcerated during the war for sedition and both had Jewish backgrounds, something their enemies often highlighted.

-However, Luxemburg frowned on Liebknecht’s calls for immediate action as pre-emptive, arguing that their militant supporters lacked a proper command structure and the wider support of the German working classes.
-In late December she reiterated her views: ‘We must build from below upward, until the workers and soldiers councils gather so much strength that the overthrow of the Ebert-Scheidemann or any similar government will be merely the final act in the drama.
+Luxemburg frowned on Liebknecht’s calls for immediate action as pre-emptive, arguing their supporters lacked the proper command structure and wider support of the German working classes.
+She reiterated her views in late December: ‘We must build from below upward, until the workers and soldiers councils gather so much strength that the overthrow of the Ebert-Scheidemann or any similar government will be merely the final act in the drama.
 For us the conquest of power will not be achieved by one blow – it will be a progressive act, for we shall progressively occupy all the positions of the capitalist state, defending tooth and nail each one that we seize.’

 With the armistice coming into effect on 11 November, Germany prepared itself to welcome home the millions of men who had served at the front.
-However, many had already walked away from their units or drifted home before being officially demobilised.
-Still, enough units remained to act as cadres on which to form the Provisional National Army in March 1919.
-But until then, most of these men remained at their barracks, half-heartily carrying on with peace-time duties and becoming increasingly angered at the state of the country.
+However, many had already walked away from their units or drifted back before official demobilisation.
+Still, enough units remained to act as cadres on which to form the new Provisional National Army in March 1919.
+Until then, most of the available men remained at their barracks, half-heartily carrying on with peace-time duties.

 Ebert now waited for nine first-rate Imperial Army divisions to reach Berlin from the front.
 With their support, he believed it would be possible to decisively move against his enemies and bolster his administration’s position.
 The divisions arrived in the capital on 11 December and the familiar pattern of mass demobilisation and soldiers simply walking away soon asserted itself, with only a fraction returning to their barracks for further duties.
-On seeing how quickly these army units dissolved, the People’s Naval Division started to flex its muscles; it demanded additional money and supplies from the government.*
+The People’s Naval Division started to flex its muscles on seeing how quickly these army units dissolved; it demanded additional money and supplies from the government.*

 *The government had kept the sailors on the payroll, hoping they would refrain from biting the hand that fed.